Q: Where can I find information about the Emergency Nurse Practitioner specialty certification examination?

 A: The ENP examination was launched January 2017.
 Applications are now being accepted.
 The Candidate Handbook for the Emergency Specialty is available under the Resources tab.
+There is also a 'How To' apply instructional video on the homepage.

 - Current, active Registered Nurse license in the U.S., U.S. territories, or Canadian province or territory.